Sociopathic Smile: Spotting A Hidden Warning Sign

 While there is no medication specifically designed to treat sociopathy, antidepressants and anti-anxiety medications can help these individuals manage their symptoms.
 Do note that medication should always be taken under the guidance of a medical professional.

-A sociopath can trap you with their smile, disarm you with their charm, and then unleash their torment on you.
+A sociopath can draw you in with their smile, disarm you with their charm, and then cause ongoing distress.

 Here are some ways to protect yourself from a sociopath smile.